-Conducting majors participate as conductors in at least two public performances with major university ensembles.
-Each candidate for the Master of Music in Conducting must submit two copies of good quality audio and video recordings of both recital appearances to the Graduate Studies Office before the student can be cleared for graduation.

-Chosen from graduate courses in music or related academic fields.
+\ Conducting majors participate as conductors in at least two public performances with major university ensembles.
+Each candidate for the Master of Music in Conducting must submit two copies of good quality audio and video recordings of both recital appearances to the Graduate Studies Office before the student can be cleared for graduation. \\Chosen from graduate courses in music or related academic fields.

-Artist Diploma in Piano
+Artist Diploma in Piano (post-baccalaureate)

 The Artist Diploma is a program for the most advanced and gifted young performers who, by their performance and credentials, demonstrate that they have serious potential to become concert artists.
 The program is designed to provide intensive study and performance opportunities under the guidance of master teachers in preparation for a concert career.
 An audition for the piano faculty is required.
 Admission to the program is allowed only upon the recommendation of the piano faculty and the approval of the Director of the School of Music.
-The Artist Diploma is a three-year program.
+The Artist Diploma is a three-year program available in both a pre-baccalaureate and a post-baccalaureate track.
 A minimum cumulative GPA of 3.0 is required to maintain satisfactory academic progress in this program.